Sarada123-eng/Nexus_AI/README.md

 ## License

-No root-level license is currently declared.
-Add a license file before distributing this project or accepting external contributions.
  The optional Manim MCP service has its own license information in [`manim-mcp-server/LICENSE.txt`](manim-mcp-server/LICENSE.txt).